K3UL/K3UL.github.io/_posts/2018-06-14-set-up-ssh-keys-with-ansible-on-raspberries.md

 ## Hardware
 * 3 Raspberry Pi B. I believe the model is not particulary important, except for the fact that I have out-of-the-box Wi-Fi with those.
 * A bunch of accessories : 3 USB cables, one A/C to USB thingy, 3 Pi cases.
 * A control machine on Windows 10.
-It can be a Linux machine, a Mac, one of the Raspberry, maybe even an Android device.
+It could be a Linux machine, a Mac, one of the Raspberry, or even [apparently an Android device](https://gist.github.com/hirschnase/9c2a0c6334f55bfdb373cc14dcbdf167).
 The important part here is that I wanted to use my Windows machine as the Control Machine, and keep my 3 raspberries for the cluster, 2 being too few for my tests (and money not being infinite !).
 It also brought up an opportunity to have a bit more fun since Windows is not supported for Control Machine.